 City of Ripon

 The City of Ripon, Fond du Lac County, was founded in 1849 and currently has 7,800 residents.
 In 1895, the City of Ripon became the first Wisconsin community to treat its wastewater.
-[14]Today, the NPDES-regulated WWTF treats 1.3 million gallons of wastewater per day and discharges its treated effluent to Silver Creek.
+In 2003, the Ripon WWTF underwent a $7.5 million renovation to upgrade and expand its operation [14].
+Today, the NPDES-regulated WWTF treats 1.3 million gallons of wastewater per day and discharges its treated effluent to Silver Creek, located within the Green Lake watershed.
+In 2015, the WDNR recognized the City of Ripon’s WWTF as the Registered Laboratory of the Year for its outstanding commitment to producing high quality data.

+The City of Ripon WWTF is the only point source in the watershed that also discharges to the watershed.
+There are other factories within the City of Ripon who discharge their effluent to the Ripon WWTF, so these are incorporated in the Ripon WWTF permit.

 (920) 748-4916 www.cityofripon.com